 Who we are

-- assisting people to resolve complaints about government administrative action
+- helping people to resolve complaints about government agencies

 The Ombudsman is independent and impartial — We don't take sides